openshift/release-tests/prow/README.md

-  get_payloads  Check the latest payload of each version. get_results   Return the Prow job executed info. list          List the jobs which support the API call. run           Run a job and save results to prow-jobs.csv run_required  Run required jobs from a file
+  get_payloads  Check the latest payload of each version. get_results   Return the Prow job executed info. list          List the jobs which support the API call. run           Run a job and save results to /tmp/prow-jobs.csv run_required  Run required jobs from a file
 ```